cmanv/tkstatus/readme.md

 * __leftside__

 > List of widgets in the statusbar starting from the left.
+(Default: _deskmode separator desklist separator deskname separator wintitle_)

 * __rightside__

 > List of widgets in the statusbar starting from the right.
+(Default: _datetime_)

 ## WIDGETS SECTIONS